 Dividend Compounding & Crediting.The compounding and crediting of dividends and the dividend period applicable to each account are outlined in the rate schedules above.
 The Dividend Period is the period at the end of which an account earns dividend credit.
 The Dividend Period begins on the first calendar day of the period and ends on the last calendar day of the period.

 Balance Information.
 The minimum balance requirements to open an account, avoid imposition of fees, and obtain the annual percentage yield disclosed are set forth in the rate schedules above.
 Dividends are calculated by the daily balance method which applies a daily periodic rate to the balance in the account each day.
 Dividends will begin to accrue on noncash deposits (e.g. checks) on the business day you make the deposit to your account.
-For the Share Account, Standard Checking, Premier Checking, Premier Plus Checking, Youth Checking, Holiday Account, and IRA/ESA Share Account, if you close your account before accrued dividends are credited, accrued dividends will not be paid.
-For Premier Checking, there is a $250 minimum daily balance required avoid an $8 per month minimum balance fee.
-For Premier Checking, your account will not earn dividends for any day the balance is less than $1000.
+For the Savings Account, Everyday Account, Everyday Account w/Interest, Youth Checking and IRA Accounts, if you close your account before accrued dividends are credited, accrued dividends will not be paid.
+For Everyday Account w/Interest, there is a $250 minimum daily balance required avoid an $8 per month minimum balance fee, and account will not earn dividends for any day the balance is less than $250.
 For the MMP Account, your account will not earn dividends for any day the balance is less than $2,500.
 Fees may reduce earnings.

 Fees for Overdrawing Checking Accounts.
-Courtesy Pay fees may be imposed on each overdraft from your checking account created by check, ATM, debit card or other electronic means.
+Courtesy Pay fees may be imposed on each overdraft per item, per occurrence (to include repeat presentments) from your checking account created by check, ATM, debit card or other electronic means.

-Maturity: Your account will mature as indicated on your request for Certificate Account Receipt or Renewal Notice.
+Maturity: Your account will mature as indicated on your request for Certificate Receipt or Renewal Notice.